LoganMunoz16/LoganMunoz16/README.md

 I'm a undergraduate student at Seattle Pacific University (although I disagree with their discriminatory hiring policies) double majoring in Computer Science and Applied Mathematics, and graduating this June 2023.

 I have a passion for problem solving and love learning new things no matter the subject matter.
-I am currently working on my senior project, Envision, and am looking forward to returning to F5 Inc. after graduation as a Software Engineer I.
+I am currently working on my senior project, Envision (<b><i>A description and codebase will be made public by May 2023 upon completion of this project's MVP</i></b>), and am looking forward to returning to F5 Inc. after graduation as a Software Engineer I.

 Feel free to check out the repositories below to see some projects I have worked on, or use the following link to view my LinkedIn and learn a bit more about me.
 If you wish to get in contact with me you can use the email in my bio.
 I hope you have a great day!